Amy Freeze: Early life and education

 Born in Utah and raised in Indiana, Freeze is the first of five daughters born to Bill and Linda Freeze.

 She graduated from Jeffersonville High School in Jeffersonville, Indiana, in 1992.
-A member of the Church of Jesus Christ of Latter-day Saints, she earned a Bachelor of Arts degree in Communications from Brigham Young University, in Provo, Utah, in 1995.
+She earned a Bachelor of Arts degree in Communications from Brigham Young University, in Provo, Utah, in 1995.
 Freeze also received Bachelor of Science degree in Geosciences from Mississippi State University in Starkville, Mississippi, She has a master's degree from the University of Pennsylvania in Philadelphia, Pennsylvania.
 Her thesis was creation of "the Storm Water Action Alert Program," dealing with major cities and combined sewer overflows.

 Career

-Before joining WFLD, Freeze worked for NBC's WCAU in Philadelphia as a meteorologist and co-Host of 10! a live entertainment show on NBC10.
+Before joining WFLD, Freeze worked for NBC's WCAU in Philadelphia as a meteorologist and co-Host of 10, a live entertainment show on NBC10.
 During that time she also worked at Rockefeller Center in New York City as a substitute for NBC's Weekend Today and MSNBC.
 Freeze worked in Denver, Colorado, at both KWGN and KMGH.
 She began her broadcasting career in Portland, Oregon, at KPTV on Good Day Oregon.

 Freeze had a cameo appearance in the episode "My Life in Four Cameras" (2005) of the comedy-drama television series Scrubs (2001–2010).
 Her name has been featured in the American quiz show “Jeopardy” in two different categories.